asteraster/msbd5001/README.md

 Our tasks is to build the training model and evaluate the performance of result

-I seperate the code to 3 parts in ipython file 1.Feature engineering into year month day weekday and hour 2.Model training for KNN and linear regressions 3.Model performance of RMSE part
+I seperate the code to 3 parts in ipython file 1.Feature engineering

-Some observation was found during prediction
-1. the peak hour will be morning and nearly evening
-2. the idle hour withs lower speed will be the midnight.
+2.Model training for XGBoost model
+3.Model performance